 - Immunotherapy – Boost the body’s natural defenses to fight the cancer

 Here are the treatment options by stage, these are the biggest focus life insurance companies have when determining the risk of coverage.

 Treatment is usually a polypectomy or removal of the polyp during a colonoscopy.
 This is when the underwriter will be more favorable.

 Stage I Colorectal Cancer and Life insurance

-The removal of the cancerous tumor and lymph nodes are the most common treatment.
+The removal of the cancerous tumor and lymph nodes is the most common treatment.